 Examiners should review the current research available on equivalence between different modes of administration before proceeding to use remote administration of a standardized assessment with normative data collected via in-person assessment.
 When reviewing the literature, the examiner should consider the input and output requirements for each task, and the evidence available for telepractice equivalence for the specific task type.
 Direct evidence of equivalence for a specific task may be available because the task was researched in a study with results indicating no significant difference between telepractice and in-person assessment.
 Indirect evidence may also be reported in the literature for a task that is similar in construct and input/output demands to the standardized assessment being considered for remote administration and may help determine the examiner's level of confidence in applying the norms.
-For instance, a study demonstrating direct evidence for the Repeatable Battery for the Assessment of Neuropsychological Status (RBANS) Picture Naming subtest also demonstrates valuable indirect evidence for the WISC-V Vocabulary and CLQT+ Confrontation Naming subtests because Picture Naming, Vocabulary, and Confrontation Naming all require brief spoken directions with pictorial stimuli inputs with open-ended spoken response outputs.
+For instance, a study demonstrating direct evidence for the Repeatable Battery for the Assessment of Neuropsychological Status (RBANS; Randolph, 2012) Picture Naming subtest also demonstrates valuable indirect evidence for the Wechsler Intelligence Scale for Children (5th ed.; WISC-V; Wechsler, 2014) Vocabulary subtest and the Cognitive Linguistic Quick Test-Plus (CLQT+; Helm-Estabrooks, 2017) Confrontation Naming subtest because Picture Naming, Vocabulary, and Confrontation Naming all require brief spoken directions with pictorial stimuli inputs with open-ended spoken response outputs.
 Examiners can have more confidence that the normative scores are valid when tasks have direct evidence showing equivalency between modes.